 The SMTP servers support a more complex system by adding a relaying system.
 Under this, more MTAs can be placed at either sending or receiving sides.

 In addition, this SMTP relay system can use mail gateways and work without TCP/IP protocols if needed.

 In the SMTP model, the client-SMTP starts the communication session, whereas the SMTP at the receiver’s side responds to the client’s request.
 The end-to-end SMTP protocol helps send emails to servers at various other organizations.
 This model acts as a medium of communication between different organizations.

 The store-and-forward SMTP model is different from the end-to-end SMTP model.
 The store-and-forward type is used within an organization only, unlike the end-to-end SMTP.

 After contacting the destination’s host directly, the SMTP server keeps the mail to itself until the receiver’s SMTP successfully receives a copy of the email.

 How are emails sent using SMTP?

-The header is the message’s subject, while the body is the main content of the message.
+The header is the message’s subject, while the body is the main content.
 The sender and recipient address also comes under the header part.
-The header acts like an envelope holding the letter (message) in it.
+The header acts like an envelope holding the letter (message).

 The mail client (mail user agent, MUA) submits the email to a mail server (known as a mail submission agent, MSA) using SMTP on TCP port 587 or the traditional port 25.
 The MSA further delivers the mail to its mail transfer agent, MTA.